davidlwillson/sofreeus-mirror/upcoming-events.md

 WOULD YOU LIKE TO KNOW [**MORE?**] (https://www.meetup.com/sofreeus/events/272644680/)

+## October Classes (postings will be up soon)

+# ONLINE: 2020-10-03 Prometheus, Grafana, and Friends

+# ONLINE: 2020-10-17 Intro to DevOps

 If you don't see what you want, send your wish to captains@sofree.us!
 We definitely take requests!

 ## Reminders